Riz-0/plant-page/README.md

-# plant-page
+## About

-Landing page practice for a hypothetical plant website.
-Based on a school assignment and TheOdinProject... project.
+<p>Landing page practice for a hypothetical plant website.
+Based on a school assignment and TheOdinProject... project.</p>

 ## Credits
 <ul>